gilberttaj/lambda-auth/googleCloudInstruction.md

     *   Go to "APIs & Services" > "OAuth consent screen."

 2.  **Choose User Type:**
     *   **Internal:** If your application is only for users within your Google Workspace organization.
-This might simplify the verification process.
+This simplifies the verification process and makes the app available immediately to organization users.
     *   **External:** If your application can be used by any Google user.
+        *   When first created, an "External" app defaults to a **"Testing" publishing status**.
+In this status, only explicitly added **Test Users** (see step 7) can use the app.
-This type may require app verification by Google if you use sensitive scopes, but for basic email/profile scopes for Cognito, it's usually straightforward.
+        *   To allow all Google users, the app must eventually be **"Published to production"**.
+This may require app verification by Google, especially if you use sensitive scopes (though typically not an issue for basic `email`, `profile`, `openid` used by Cognito).
-    *   Select the appropriate user type and click "Create."
+    *   Select the appropriate user type (e.g., "External" for testing with specific Google accounts initially) and click "Create."

 3.  **App Information:**
     *   **App name:** Enter a user-facing name for your application (e.g., "MyCompany LambdaAuth App").
 This will be shown to users during the Google sign-in flow.